 Do Not Publicize Our Link!

 Publicize your own site, not ours, on posters and in emails.
-There are a few things that go wrong when you send your patrons directly to the webstore, instead of to your own page.
+Here are a few of the things that can go wrong when you send your patrons directly to the webstore, instead of to your own page.

 - The webstore has no room for information about your show that is not directly related to ticketing.
 So your patrons should always go to your site first, or else they may be short of important information.